Historicism: Hegelian

 Hegelian historicism is related to his ideas on the means by which human societies progress, specifically the dialectic and his conception of logic as representing the inner essential nature of reality.
 Hegel attributes the change to the "modern" need to interact with the world, whereas ancient philosophers were self-contained, and medieval philosophers were monks.
 In his History of Philosophy Hegel writes:

 In modern times things are very different; now we no longer see philosophic individuals who constitute a class by themselves.
 With the present day all difference has disappeared; philosophers are not monks, for we find them generally in connection with the world, participating with others in some common work or calling.
 They live, not independently, but in the relation of citizens, or they occupy public offices and take part in the life of the state.
-Certainly they may be private persons, but if so, their position as such does not in any way isolate them from their other relationship.
+Certainly they may be private persons, but if so, their position as such does not in any way isolate them from their other relationships.
 They are involved in present conditions, in the world and its work and progress.
 Thus their philosophy is only by the way, a sort of luxury and superfluity.
 This difference is really to be found in the manner in which outward conditions have taken shape after the building up of the inward world of religion.
 In modern times, namely, on account of the reconciliation of the worldly principle with itself, the external world is at rest, is brought into order — worldly relationships, conditions, modes of life, have become constituted and organized in a manner which is conformable to nature and rational.
 We see a universal, comprehensible connection, and with that individuality likewise attains another character and nature, for it is no longer the plastic individuality of the ancients.
 This connection is of such power that every individuality is under its dominion, and yet at the same time can construct for itself an inward world.